Flag of Singapore: History

+The flag of Singapore incorporates design elements that also appear on the flags of two neighboring states (Malaya and Indonesia) as well as China.

 On 30 November 1959, the Singapore State Arms and Flag and National Anthem Ordinance 1959 was passed to regulate the use and display of the State Arms and State Flag and the performance of the National Anthem.
-When presenting the motion to the Legislative Assembly of Singapore on 11 November 1959, culture minister Sinnathamby Rajaratnam stated: "National flags, crest and anthem express symbolically the hopes and ideals of a people...
+When presenting the motion to the Legislative Assembly of Singapore on 11 November 1959, culture minister Rajaratnam stated: "National flags, crest and anthem express symbolically the hopes and ideals of a people...
 The possession of a national flag and crest is, for a people, symbolic of self-respect."
+According to Rajaratnam, when the proposal for the Federation of Malaysia was announced, rumours spread that the five stars on the flag represented Malaya, Singapore, North Borneo (Sabah), Sarawak, and Brunei, indicating that Singapore's government had planned from the onset for such a merger.
 In September 1962, the people of Singapore voted for merger with Malaya, Sarawak, and North Borneo to form Malaysia.
-The process was completed on 16 September 1963, when the Malaysian flag was hoisted on Singapore by prime minister Lee.
+The process was completed on 16 September 1963, when the Malaysian flag was hoisted on Singapore by Prime Minister Lee.
 The Singapore flag was reconfirmed as the national flag when Singapore became fully independent from Malaysia on 9 August 1965.